-Claudia is a fellow of the American College of Governance Counsel, Assistant Reporter for the Model Business Corporation Act, special consultant to the American Bar Association’s Corporate Laws Committee, member of the Executive Committee for the Annual Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern University Law School, and co-chair of the Coordinating Committee for the Delaware Business Law Forum.
+Claudia is a fellow of the American College of Governance Counsel, Reporter for the Model Business Corporation Act, special consultant to the American Bar Association’s Corporate Laws Committee, member of the Executive Committee for the Annual Ray Garrett Jr. Corporate and Securities Law Institute at Northwestern University Law School, and co-chair of the Coordinating Committee for the Delaware Business Law Forum.

 Claudia is a magna cum laude graduate of Yale and received her J.D. from Columbia University Law School where she was a James Kent Scholar and Harlan Fiske Stone Scholar.